creativewebmatrixsolutions/UWPExample/ReadMe.md

 This Universal Windows Application (UWP) shows off how to use PlayFab authentiation with Microsoft Passport for UWP.

+Before launching the application you must set the Title ID in `App.InitializePlayFab()`

 ### General Flow

 #### Registration